You would need to be totally deaf not to hear music throughout our environment

 all there to be listened to, savoured, appreciated and wondered at.

-The list of links on the left contains pointers to info on
+The list of links on this page contains pointers to info on

 just a small selection of those creative people who make life so much richer for the rest of us.